- Updated March 4, 2026

 How Do Buyers Calculate Expiration Date Ranges?

 Date ranges are calculated by counting months from the current month (Month 0) to the expiration month.
-The number of months remaining determines pricing eligibility.
+The number of months remaining helps determine product eligibility during the evaluation process.

 Step-by-Step Date Calculation